Learn to Protect Yourself from Scams and Fraud

-The Office of Consumer Protection (OCP) works to educate and alert Howard County residents about scams.
-Our scam alerts page provides examples of and information on current and ongoing scams.
-Contact our office to report suspicious telephone calls, texts, email, letters or visits you received.
-Please visit our YouTube playlist for our library of video alerts and webinars.
+The Office of Consumer Protection educates and alerts Howard County residents and businesses about common scams and schemes.
+The below alerts provide examples of common and ongoing scams.
+Please also visit our YouTube playlist for our library of video alerts, programs and webinars in English, Korean and Spanish.

 Can you spot an imposter scam?

 An imposter pretends to be someone you know, the government, a company you do business with, a debt collector, sweepstakes or lottery, or even a charity you trust.
 Imposters try to steal your money or your personal information by calling you on the phone or sending a letter, email or text.
 They may ask you to pay them with a gift card, use a payment app, or wire money, or deposit a check before making the payment.
 Never send money to people you don’t know – or when you are not sure if they are who they say they are.
-Here are some common imposter scams.
+Here are some common imposter scams / Aquí hay algunas estafas comunes de impostores.

 Man with a question mark on his face holding a mask